alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 ### Close all Toasts

-Toast provides`clear` law, used to close all existing pop ups on the page.
+Toast provides a 'clear' method to close all existing pop ups on the page.

 ```tsx
 import { Stack, Button, Toast } from '@bifrostui/react';